 Convertible Pannier-Backpack: The Best of Both Worlds

-This bag is the budget option of the three, coming at less than half the price of the convertible pannier-backpack.
-This backpack is also a good option if you don’t want to put / don’t have a rear rack on your bike as you can obviously just use it as normal.
+This great Osprey bag is the budget option (again on Amazon) of the three on this page, coming at less than half the price of the convertible pannier-backpack.
+This backpack is also a good option if you don’t want to add or don’t have a rear rack on your bike as you can obviously just use it as a normal backpack.

 Why Backpacks are Not Ideal for Bike Commuters

-For a classic pannier, ever-reliable German brand Ortlieb offer the Backroller City Pannier bag set (as a pair).
+For a classic pannier, ever-reliable German brand Ortlieb offer the Backroller City Pannier bag set (as a pair; again, on Amazon).
 This has their standard waterproof protection, meaning you don’t have to fiddle with putting on a waterproof cover when it starts raining.
 They also last a very long time and are a safe bet for those who like to buy something that will last for years and years!

 The Catch with Panniers